iMohamedSheta/xqb/CONTRIBUTING.md

 # Contributing to XQB

-Thank you for your interest in contributing to **XQB**, a powerful and flexible SQL query builder for Go.
+Thank you for your interest in contributing to **XQB**, a powerful and flexible Sql query builder for Go.
 Whether you're fixing a bug, improving documentation, or adding a new feature — your contribution is highly appreciated!

 ---